 To date, we have not received revenues from the sale of our independently developed pharmaceutical products and have received minimal amounts of revenue from the sale of commercially marketed products by our licensees.
 We earn revenue by performing services under research and development contracts, grants, manufacturing contracts, and from licensing access to our proprietary technologies.
-Since our inception, we estimate that we have received approximately \$118.6 million in revenue under these types of agreements.
-Revenues by source for each of the three years ended December 31, 2005, were as follows (in millions):
+Since our inception, we estimate that we have received approximately \$133 million in revenue under these types of agreements.
+Revenues by source for each of the three years ended December 31, 2006, were as follows (in millions):

-Source 2005 2004 2003
+Source 2006 2005 2004

-NIH contracts \$ 1.1 \$ 8.4 \$ 2.9
+NIH contracts \$ 10.2 \$ 1.1 \$ 8.4

-CMV grants 1.3 0.7
+CMV grants 1.0 1.3 0.7

+Influenza grants 2.1 0.3 0.0

-Anthrax grant 1.3 2.0 1.9
+Anthrax grants 0.5 1.3 2.0

-U.S. Navy contract 0.9 0.2
+U.S. Navy contract 0.9

-Other contracts and grants 1.4 1.0
+Other contracts and grants 0.4 1.1

-Total contract and grant revenues 6.0 11.1 6.0
+Total contract and grant revenues 14.2 6.0 11.1

 Sanofi-Aventis licenses 1.2

 Merck license 4.0

 AnGes license 1.0

-Invitrogen royalties 1.0 1.1 0.9
+Invitrogen royalties 0.5 1.0 1.1

-Other royalties and licenses 1.1 1.2
+Other royalties and licenses 1.1

-Total royalty and license revenues 6.0 3.4 2.1
+Total royalty and license revenues 0.5 6.0 3.4

-Total revenues \$ 12.0 \$ 14.5 \$ 8.1
+Total revenues \$ 14.7 \$ 12.0 \$ 14.5

-Research, development, manufacturing and production costs by major program, as well as other expenses for each of the three years ended December 31, 2005, were as follows (in millions):
+Research, development, manufacturing and production costs by major program, as well as other expenses for each of the three years ended December 31, 2006, were as follows (in millions):

-Program 2005 2004 2003
+Program 2006 2005 2004

-CMV \$ 8.1 \$ 8.9 \$ 7.2
+CMV \$ 7.4 \$ 8.1 \$ 8.9

-Allovectin-7® 5.2 4.9 5.2
+Allovectin-7® 5.7 5.2 4.9

+Influenza 4.5 1.7 1.7

-Anthrax 1.5 2.7 6.6
+Anthrax 0.6 1.5 2.7

-IL-2/EP 2.6 2.4
+IL-2/EP 1.4 2.6 2.4

-Other research, development, manufacturing and production 12.6 12.3 7.8
+Other research, development, manufacturing and production 12.5 10.9 10.6

-Total research, development, manufacturing and production \$ 30.0 \$ 31.2 \$ 26.8
+Total research, development, manufacturing and production \$ 32.1 \$ 30.0 \$ 31.2

-Since our inception, we estimate that we have spent approximately \$244 million on research, development, manufacturing and production.
-Our current independent development focus is on novel DNA vaccines for CMV and our cancer immunotherapeutic IL-2/EP, as well as other preclinical targets such as influenza.
-We are in the early stages of clinical development of vaccine candidates for CMV and our IL-2/EP program for solid tumors and these programs will require significant additional costs to advance through development to commercialization.
-From inception, we have spent approximately \$26 million on our CMV program, and approximately \$5 million on our IL-2 EP program.
+Since our inception, we estimate that we have spent approximately \$276 million on research, development, manufacturing and production.
+Our current independent development focus is on novel DNA vaccines for CMV and our cancer immunotherapeutics Allovectin-7® and IL-2/EP, as well as other preclinical targets such as influenza.
+We have initiated a Phase 3 clinical trial using Allovectin-7® in patients with recurrent metastatic melanoma which is being funded by AnGes through cash payments and equity investments under a research and development agreement.
+We are also in the early stages of clinical development of vaccine candidates for CMV and our IL-2/EP program for solid tumors and these programs will require significant additional costs to advance through development to commercialization.
+From inception, we have spent approximately \$33 million on our CMV program, and approximately \$7 million on our IL-2 EP program.